qmacro/managed-associations-in-cap/guide/README.md

 EDMX: This remains unchanged, as a basic and still empty service.
 Not surprisingly, as the entity we've just added wasn't within the context of the `Z` service (or any service).

-SQL: A `CREATE VIEW` DDL stanza appears but note that the entity is not prefixed with any service name, i.e. `CREATE VIEW Books`, not `CREATE VIEW z_Books`:
+SQL: A `CREATE VIEW` DDL stanza appears.
+Note that the name for the entity is not prefixed with any service name, i.e. it is `CREATE VIEW Books` and not `CREATE VIEW Z_Books`:

 ```sql
 CREATE TABLE bookshop_Books (